 Specialisation and getting into the world of work

 During the second year, students acquire a specialisation.
 This final-year specialisation and internship are key to employability.

-This year’s teaching and content is entirely in English as part of an MSc (for students enrolled in the specialised masters, teaching is also carried out in French).
+This year’s teaching and content is entirely in English as part of an MSc (for students enrolled in the Wealth Management Mastère Spécialisé, teaching is mostly in French).